- Thomas Jefferson

 In its narrower sense, justice is fairness.
 It is action that pays due regard to the proper interests, property, and safety of one's fellows.
 While justice in the broader sense is often thought of as transcendental, justice as fairness is more context-bound.
 Parties concerned with fairness typically strive to work out something comfortable and adopt procedures that resemble rules of a game.
 They work to ensure that people receive their "fair share" of benefits and burdens and adhere to a system of "fair play."

 The principles of justice and fairness can be thought of as rules of "fair play" for issues of social justice.
 Whether they turn out to be grounded in universal laws or ones that are more context-bound, these principles determine the way in which the various types of justice are carried out.
-For example, principles of distributive justice determine what counts as a "fair share" of the public assets, while principles of retributive or restorative justice shape our response to activity that violates a society's rules of "fair play."
+For example, principles of distributive justice determine what counts as a "fair share" of particular good, while principles of retributive or restorative justice shape our response to activity that violates a society's rules of "fair play."
 Social justice requires both that the rules be fair, and also that people play by the rules.

-Desserts, Equity, Equality, and Need
+Deserts, Equity, Equality, and Need

 The principles of equity, equality, and need are most relevant in the context of distributive justice, but might play a role in a variety of social justice issues.
-These principles all appeal to the notion of dessert, the idea that fair treatment is a matter of giving people what they deserve.
+These principles all appeal to the notion of desert, the idea that fair treatment is a matter of giving people what they deserve.
 In general, people deserve to be rewarded for their effort and productivity, punished for their transgressions, treated as equal persons, and have their basic needs met.
 However, because these principles may come into conflict, it is often difficult to achieve all of these goals simultaneously.

 According to the principle of equity, a fair economic system is one that distributes goods to individuals in proportion to their input.
 While input typically comes in the form of productivity, ability or talent might also play a role.
 People who produce more or better products...either by working harder, or by being more talented, this argument goes, should be paid more for their efforts than should people who produce less.
 Note that this sort of distribution may not succeed in meeting the needs of all members of society.